nullableVoidPtr/CITS3004-writeups/writeup.md

 >
 > The goal is to successfully login and view the admin page.

 The description hints to a injection on NoSQL queries, most likely MongoDB.
+The backend has no type validation on user input, so we can inject conditions in the MongoDB queries.

 Open the debugger in your browser and set a breakpoint on the `$.ajax` call within `main.js`.